wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 .. figure:: images/ie_warning_1.png
 .. figure:: images/ie_warning_2.png

-Simply click on *allow* to dial the number using the XiVO client.
+Simply click on *allow* to dial the number using the XiVO Client.

 .. note:: If you do not want these warnings to appear each time, do not forget to check/uncheck the
           checkbox at the bottom of the popups.